Canadian Council of Churches

 The following financial analysis uses the consolidated audited financial statements of Canadian Council of Churches and Project Ploughshares.

-Canadian Council of Churches had total Canadian donations of $1.1m and international donations of $8k in F2021.
-Administrative costs are 17% of revenues (less investment income), and fundraising costs are 4% of donations.
-This results in total overhead spending of 21%.
-For every dollar donated, 79 cents go to the cause, which is within Ci’s reasonable range for overhead spending.
+Canadian Council of Churches had total Canadian donations of $1.2m in F2022.
+Administrative costs are 16% of revenues (less investment income) and fundraising costs are 3% of donations.
+This results in total overhead spending of 19%.
+For every dollar donated, 81 cents go to the cause, which is within Ci’s reasonable range for overhead spending.

-CCOC has funding reserves of $1.9m, of which $941k is donor endowed.
-Excluding donor-endowed funds, the charity could cover 77% or nine months of its annual program costs with reserves.
+CCOC has reserve funds of $1.5m, of which $665k is donor endowed.
+Excluding donor-endowed funds, the charity could cover 64% or eight months of its annual program costs with reserves.

 This report is an update that has been sent to Canadian Council of Churches for review.
 Comments and edits may be forthcoming.